Judo: Britain's Colin Oates plays down GB Worlds failure

 "I tweeted something the other day saying if anyone wants to challenge me about the hardest sport in the world.
 I think judo is probably the hardest sport in the world."

-Karina Bryant was the other British London 2012 medallist, winning bronze at last year's Games, but she retired last month.
+Karina Bryant was the other British London 2012 medallist, winning bronze at last year's Games,

 Despite Oates not being worried by Britain's failure to land a medal in Brazil, he does believe there are some issues in the sport.